A split step Fourier/discontinuous Galerkin scheme for the Kadomtsev--Petviashvili equation: Introduction

 where $\lambda$ and $\epsilon$ are parameters.
 Although it is most well known to model the propagation of water waves \cite{ablowitz1979} it has found applications in such diverse areas as ion-acoustic plasma waves \cite{kadomtsev1970,ohno2016}, the semiclassical description of motion for lattice bosons \cite{demler20111}, and waves in compressible hyperelastic plates \cite{chen2006}.
 From a mathematical point of view the equation can be understood as a two-dimensional generalization of the Korteweg\textendash de Vries equation (KdV) equation and it shares many interesting properties, such as soliton solutions and blow-up in finite time \cite{klein2007,klein2011,klein2012,minzoni1996}, with that system.

 It has been found that solving the KP equation poses significant challenges for numerical methods.
-While it is clear that explicit schemes suffer from a very severe stability restriction on the time step size (due to the third order derivative in space), it was found in \cite{klein2011} that implicit and implicit-explicit (IMEX) methods often do not convergence.
+While it is clear that explicit schemes suffer from a very severe stability restriction on the time step size (due to the third order derivative in space), it was found in \cite{klein2011} that implicit and implicit-explicit (IMEX) methods often do not converge (i.e.~that the iterative linear or nonlinear solvers necessary for the efficient implementation of these schemes do not converge).
 Thus, exponential integrators have been suggested and successfully applied to the KP equation \cite{klein2011}.
 However, it has been realized recently that splitting schemes can be competitive especially in the low to medium precision regime most of interest in applications.
 The reason why splitting methods have been dismissed up to that point is that no efficient schemes were available to solve the Burgers' type nonlinearity.
 In \cite{einkemmer2015} this problem was solved by using a semi-Lagrangian method based on Lagrange interpolation.
 Nevertheless, employing Lagrange interpolation is perhaps the most significant weakness of that algorithm.
 It is well known that Lagrange interpolation is quite diffusive (see, for example, \cite{sonnendrucker1999,filbet2003}) which is certainly not ideal taking the Hamiltonian structure (i.e.~dissipation free nature) of the KP equation into account.
 This is in particular true as for the exponential integrators (pseudo) spectral methods can be used in the nonlinear part as well.